Datahero/node-surveymonkey/README.md

 ### SurveyMonkey API

+_SurveyMonkeyAPI_ takes three arguments.
+There are two ways to authenticate with the api.
+You can either use a SurveyMonkey API key, or you can use an oAuth token.
-_SurveyMonkeyAPI_ takes two arguments.
-The first argument is your API key, which you can find in your SurveyMonkey Account.
-The second argument is an options object which can contain the following options:
+1. The first argument is your API key, which you can find in your SurveyMonkey Account.
+2. The second argument is your oAuth token if you are using oAuth for a particular user.
+Leave null if you are just accessing with your API key.
+3. The third argument is an options object which can contain the following options:

  * `version` The API version to use.
 Defaults to v2.
  * `secure` Whether or not to use secure connections over HTTPS (true/false).
 Defaults to false.